Fluidsim is a framework for studying fluid dynamics with numerical simulations using Python. It is part of the wider project FluidDyn.

 fluidsim.solvers) gives a good idea of the versatility of this

-- Incompressible Navier-Stokes equations under the Boussinesq approximation (with a buoyancy variable),
+- 2d and 3d incompressible Navier-Stokes equations under the Boussinesq approximation (with a buoyancy variable),

-- Stratified Navier-Stokes equations under the Boussinesq approximation with constant Brunt-Väisälä frequency,
+- 2d and 3d stratified Navier-Stokes equations under the Boussinesq approximation with constant Brunt-Väisälä frequency,

-- One-layer shallow-water equations + modified versions of these equations,
+- 2d one-layer shallow-water equations + modified versions of these equations,